MarinaCP-prog/pythonkivybuilderclass/README.md

 # pythonkivybuilderclass
-The Kivy Builder class using Python and Kivy
+The Kivy Builder class using Python and Kivy.
+Links any .kv file to the main .py file.